 The biggest channel cat was caught by Roy Groves May 18, 1949, making this the longest standing fishing record in South Dakota.
 The record has stood for 73 consecutive years!
 Groves’ record breaking catfish weighed in at 55 lbs.
 That’s a lot of fried catfish fillets!

-Other notable records from the Missouri River include the biggest smallmouth buffalo (30 lbs), fore mentioned freshwater drum (36 lbs 8 oz), American eel (5 lbs 3 oz), longnose gar (16 lbs 12 oz), river herring (1 lbs 5 oz), and the fore mentioned lake sturgeon (40 lbs).
-Sounds like a good place to start if you want to catch trophy-sized fish.
+Other notable records from the Missouri River include the biggest smallmouth buffalo (30 lbs), aforementioned freshwater drum (36 lbs 8 oz), American eel (5 lbs 3 oz), longnose gar (16 lbs 12 oz), river herring (1 lbs 5 oz), and the aforementioned lake sturgeon (40 lbs).
+It sounds like a good place to start if you want to catch trophy-sized fish!

 The biggest trophy fish ever caught in South Dakota was a paddlefish.
 A 120 lbs 12 oz paddlefish was caught by Don Gregg on April 19, 1979.
 Paddlefish have a long paddle-like snout that accounts for up to a third of their length.
 They truly are some of the most unique looking fish you will find in the state.
 Gregg caught his at Ft.
 Randall where the Missouri River meets up with the border of Nebraska.